HaruHunab1320/Prism-TS/apps/docs/docs/api/validator/syntax-validation.md

 - Validation is performed in a single pass
 - AST is cached for subsequent checks
 - Incremental validation available for editors
-- Typical validation time: <10ms for 1000 LOC
+- Typical validation time: less than 10ms for 1000 LOC

 ## Best Practices